 Step #1: Sauté lots of onions in lots of butter until very well softened.

 I hope you’ve learned the basics of how to make stuffing.
-Now here is my mom’s stuffing recipe for you in a printable version.
+You might also want to check out my recipe for green bean casserole from scratch!

 - 2 onions, chopped